DataFire/Integrations/integrations/generated/google_youtube/README.md

 #### Input
 * input `object`
-  * part **required** `string`: The part parameter specifies a comma-separated list of one or more video resource properties that the API response will include.
   * chart `string` (values: mostPopular): The chart parameter identifies the chart that you want to retrieve.
   * hl `string`: The hl parameter instructs the API to retrieve localized resource metadata for a specific application language that the YouTube website supports.
 The parameter value must be a language code included in the list returned by the i18nLanguages.list method.
   * id `string`: The id parameter specifies a comma-separated list of the YouTube video ID(s) for the resource(s) that are being retrieved.
 In a video resource, the id property specifies the video's ID.